RVDA Joins Effort to Exempt PPP Loan Proceeds from State Taxes

 RVDA and RVIA and the National Association of RV Parks & Campgrounds sent letters to all 50 state Governors and the Department of Homeland Security urging them to recognize the RV industry and campgrounds as essential businesses as they implement measures in response to the COVID-19 virus.
 For dealerships that provide essential services and that determine they can and want to remain open, these letters can be a resource to use with state and local officials.

-President Trump has signed the Families First Coronavirus Response Act.
+Information on the Families First Coronavirus Response Act.
 This economic stimulus plan to address the impact of COVID-19 includes many provisions which apply to employers, such as paid sick leave for employees impacted by COVID-19 and those serving as caregivers for individuals with COVID-19.
 There are two provisions providing paid leave to employees forced to miss work because of the COVID-19 outbreak: an emergency expansion of the Family Medical Leave Act (FMLA) and a new federal paid sick leave law.
-The leave provisions went into effect on April 1.
+The leave provisions went into effect on April 1, 2020.

 This law provides refundable tax credits for employers who are required to provide Emergency Paid Sick Leave and Emergency Paid Family and Medical Leave.
 These tax credits are allowed against the employer portion of Social Security taxes.
 The law allows the Secretary of Labor to exclude to exempt small businesses with fewer than 50 employees if the required leave would "jeopardize the viability of their business."
 For guidance from the IRS on implementation, click here.